nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_slotmanagement.md

 It is the intention that with booking using this standard, the clinical profiling of the service will solely determine the requirement for booking.
 This is because of the effective 1:1 mapping between service and booking diary.
 This means that for example with UEC appointment booking using this standard, if a service is returned and has a booking endpoint, then a booking should be attempted with no further check on the outcome of the prior clinical assessment.

+## Support for "booking only" type services

+Some services that are profiled on the Urgent Care Directory of Services are comissioned as "booking only" services.
+That is to say that they only accept referrals with an booking.
+If no booking is available then a referral should not be made.

+A "service attribute" is configurable against services.
+This will allow the service to be flagged as "booking only".
+Therefore if this attribute is present on the service all consumer systems should withold referrals.
+More information can be found <a href="dos_bookingonly.html" target="_blank">here</a>

 ## Background
 It is common for system suppliers to present a single API endpoint that is shared between multiple healthcare services - this is particularly common where a system is centrally-hosted and multi-tenanted, or where an organisation has a single IT system that is used to provide multiple healthcare services.